Kate Voegele from One Tree Hill – Grandma’s Southwest Dip

 Anyhoos – one of the characters on the show, Mia Catalano, was portrayed by Kate Voegele & she is not only a fabulous actress but she is an amazing singer.

 Her voice is just so beautiful.
-The show was what introduced me to her music, and I just fell in love.
+One Tree Hill was what introduced me to her music, and I just fell in love.
 If you live in my town, you’re liable to see me driving down the road in my minivan blasting 99 Times & singing at the top of my not-so-beautiful voice.
 Oh my gosh, and her version of Hallelujah is breathtakingly good, it literally gives me chills.
 She recently went back on tour to promote her new EP, Wild Card, and I was so excited to see that she was coming to North Carolina to a town about 90 minutes from my house.
-Oh, I was all over that!

 I was treated to a private performance that I will never ever forget.
 We were allowed to take pictures & videos of her singing, and I recorded about half of her song… I ended up putting my phone down to savor the other half.